Engee documentation

 y = mf'*x;

-When using an incoherent receiver, the power (or magnitude) of the received signal after the matched filter is used for comparison with the threshold.
-In this modelling we choose the magnitude as a sufficient statistic
+When using an incoherent receiver, the power (or magnitude) of the received signal after the matched filter is used to compare with the threshold.
+In this simulation, we choose a value as a sufficient statistic.

 z = abs.(y);

-Given our choice of sufficient statistic z, the threshold is related to Pfa by the equation
+Given our choice of sufficient z statistics, the threshold is related to the Pfa equation

-The signal-to-noise ratio threshold SNR for the NP detector can be calculated using npwgnthresh as follows:
+The threshold value of the signal-to-noise ratio SNR for the NP detector can be calculated using npwgnthresh as follows:

 snrthreshold = db2pow(npwgnthresh(Pfa, 1,"noncoherent"));